kos-conf/restaurant-recommender-application/README.md

 - The backend will be available at: http://localhost:8000/chat/messages

 ### 2. Start the Streamlit UI
-In a new terminal and activate the virtual environemnt
+In a new terminal, again, go to the application folder and activate the virtual environment.

 ```bash
 cd restaurant-recommender-application
 source .venv/bin/activate
 ```

-In the main folder and start the WebUI application
+In the main folder and start the WebUI application.

 ```bash
 streamlit run app/ui/chat.py
 ```

-- If prompted, no need to enter an email address, just type `[ENTER]`
+- If prompted, no need to enter an email address, just press `[ENTER]`
 - The UI will open in your browser (default: http://localhost:8501)

 ### 3. Try Inputting some thing like below